ducksouplab/docker-gstreamer/README.md

 #### nvrtc

-libnvrtc.so is needed to enable *cudaconvert* and *cudascale* plugins.
-You may check available versions here: https://developer.download.nvidia.com/compute/cuda/repos/debian11/x86_64/
+libnvrtc.so is needed to enable `cudaconvert`, `cudascale `and `cudaconvertscale` GStreamer plugins.

 In the following example we picked CUDA 11.7 that is compatible with the driver 515 of our GPU.